-Neuroplasticity: This Is How to Rewire Your Brain for Success
+Neuroplasticity: How to Rewire Your Brain for Success

 And with all of this new information we can, for the first time, learn to harness our brainpower to work for us.

 The real trick to making any change is simply to get your brain to cooperate with you.
 And you can do this by rewiring your brain for personal success.

 Remember, your brain is in charge of helping you to accomplish your goals and dreams.
 It’s in charge of overcoming your fears, limiting beliefs, and negative self-talk.

 First, let’s explore the wonders of the human brain.
 This way you’ll know what you’re up against when learning how to train your brain for success.

 Your adaptable brain is open to change.

-By default, your brain is in constant flux . . . racing after the moment that has just past, trying to understand it, control it, and attach meaning to it.
+By default, your brain is in constant flux . . . racing after the moment that has just passed, trying to understand it, control it, and attach meaning to it.
 Our minds are forever grasping at what just fluttered by . . .

 Neuropsychologist and meditation teacher, Rick Hanson says: “The mind and the brain are a unified system.”
 As the brain changes, the mind changes.
 As the mind changes, the brain changes.
 Makes sense.
 And this plasticity means you can use your conscious mind to make lasting changes in your brain for well-being and happiness in your life.

 So what is neuroplasticity exactly?

 Neuroscience confirms that your brain changes throughout your lifetime, which is a concept known as neuroplasticity.
 It’s the term used to describe a sequence of processes that take place in your brain in response to incoming stimuli.
 In other words, your emotions, behaviors, experiences, and thoughts physically change the way your brain functions.

 The capacity for the brain to change its physical form and function via our emotions, thoughts, and actions, is a relatively new topic being discussed by neuroscientists and neuropsychologists.